Demystifying Obstructive Sleep Apnea (OSA)

 • Exercise Regularly: 30 minutes of moderate exercise can improve oxygen levels and sleep quality, even independent of weight loss.

-• Adhere to Therapy: For those on CPAP, consistency is key; using the machine every night for at least 6 hours has been shown to reduce the chances of serious diseases associated with sleep apnea.
+• Adhere to Therapy: Consistency is key; using sleep apnea therapy regularly has been shown to reduce the chances of serious diseases associated with significant sleep apnea.

-• Avoid Alcohol: Alcohol must be avoided because even in moderation it negatively impacts sleep quality.
-As a central nervous system depressant, it significantly relaxes the throat muscles, leading to sleep apnea.
+• Avoid Alcohol: Alcohol must be avoided because even in moderation, it significantly relaxes the throat muscles, leading to sleep apnea.

 By combining medical treatment with healthy lifestyle habits, you can reduce your health risks, regain your energy, and reclaim your quality of life.
 If you suspect you or a loved one has sleep apnea, do not wait to seek medical advice.